tpmmthomas/smart-piano-ierg4230/README.md

 200: OK

 ### Access Record Update
-`GET /access` :  saves Access Record to Database + Check If it is an allowed user.
+`POST /access` :  saves Access Record to Database + Check If it is an allowed user.
 (Then issue command to show corresponding text in OLED.)

 **Parameters**: